haakonleg/digitalocean-dynamic-dns-updater/README.md

 - Ensure that your domain/s already has the records (if they don't exist, this script won't work)
 - You must generate a DigitalOcean API key (can be found in the dashboard under Account -> API -> Token/Keys)
+- To have the script update IPv6 AAAA records the following option must be be set in dyndns conf: `ipv6=true`

 ### Example